 - Key Institutional Personnel.
-Besides the meet director, the host should designate individuals to serve as the marketing liaison, SID, trainer, drug testing coordinator, concessions manager, facility manager, etc.
+Besides the meet director, the host should designate individuals to serve as the marketing liaison, SID, athletic trainer, drug testing coordinator, concessions manager, facility manager, etc.

-- Timers.
-As noted above, the officials' coordinator will assign the volunteer head timers/turn judges (eight) for each lane.
-One additional volunteer per lane (eight total) should be secured by the host institution.

-- Diving Announcer.
-The host institution is responsible for selecting the diving announcer.
-The name of the diving announcer should be sent to the NCAA championships manager for approval by the committee.

 - DiveMeets Operator.
 The host should secure an individual to assist the diving data specialist with the DiveMeets program.

-- Manual diving scorers.
+- Manual Diving Scorers.
 Two are needed.

-- Timing system/video review operator and technician.
-The host must ensure that a technician for the timing equipment be on site for the duration of the championships.

-- Awards presenters.
-The host institution is responsible for designating awards presenters each night; these recommendations should be sent to the NCAA point person prior to arriving on site.
+- Awards Presenters.
+The host institution is responsible for designating awards presenters each night; these recommendations should be sent to the NCAA championship manager prior to arriving on site.

 - Scoreboard/video board operators.

 - Awards personnel.

 - Registration workers.

 - Drug-testing couriers.

-- Training room personnel.
+- Athletic training room personnel.

 - Diving table personnel (consult diving referee).

 - Media room personnel.

 - Hospitality workers.

 - Copiers/copier technicians.

 - Miscellaneous runners.

 - National anthem singer or band.

 - Music coordinator.

 - ESPN volunteers, if necessary.

 - Pool technicians.

 - Electrician.

 - Ready-room personnel.

-- Lap counters, if necessary.

 - Lifeguards.

 - Security.

 - Facility Management.
 Depending on the facility, the number of people needed in each category will vary.
 Besides the number that you designate, it is always best to have four or five persons who can fill in at a variety of places.

 Following are the types of facility personnel needed:

-- Adequate security, with at least one uniformed security person;
+- Adequate security, with at least one uniformed security person.

-- Ticket sellers;
+- Ticket sellers.

-- Ticket takers;
+- Ticket takers.

-- Ushers, if necessary;
+- Ushers, if necessary.

-- Concession workers; and
+- Concession workers.

 - NCAA merchandise sellers.

 Apparel.
-The NCAA will order three collared shirts in different colors for the meet committee, key officials, eight head timers/turn judges, and key host personnel.
-In addition, one short sleeve t-shirt each will be ordered for volunteers (timers), all of whom should be dressed alike.
+The NCAA will order three collared shirts in different colors for the meet committee, key officials and eight head timers/turn judges.
+The host will have an allowance to select apparel for key host personnel and volunteers.